-SAMU Learning Unit
+SAMU Learning Unit: Our Vision

 The vision for education of SAMU’s learning unit has been substantially remolded by two significant developments during 2020.
 Firstly, towards the end of 2019, before the covid-19 pandemic struck, in a collaboration between each OC’s medical directors and the heads of the L&D units, a new initiative was launched (see full text at the end).
 SAMU’s L&D unit is entirely in support of this initiative and will continue to adapt its training approaches to align with their vision.
 Secondly, the covid-19 pandemic has pushed global communication into more effective use of online media and, with this, has come an appreciation of how this can be harnessed for improved approaches to education.